MahjongPantheon/pantheon/README.md

    3. Ratings service (Sigrun) to port 4002
    4. Mobile assistant (Tyr) to port 4103
    5. Admin panel (Forseti) to port 4107
+   6. System logger and statistics system (Hugin) to port 4010
+   7. (optional) System monitoring (Munin) to port 4011
+   8. (optional) PgAdmin4 host to port 5632
-5. Run `docker compose pull` or `podman-compose pull` to fetch fresh containers from registry.
+5. Run `make pull` to fetch fresh containers from registry.
-6. Run `docker compose up -d` or `podman-compose up -d` to start containers
+6. Run `make prod_start` to start containers
 7. Run the following command: `make prod_compile`.
 This will build all static files for Tyr/Forseti/Sigrun and Sigrun server.
 8. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
+Don't do this on database that already has users!
 9. Basically, you're done :)

 To update code on production server you will need to do the following:

-1. (Optional) Pull new containers using `docker compose pull` or `podman-compose pull`
+1. (Optional) Pull new containers using `make pull`
 2. Get new code from the repository (e.g. run `git fetch && git checkout origin/master` in repo folder)
-3. Recreate containers with `make recreate`
+3. Restart containers with `make prod_restart`
 4. Run `make prod_compile` to build newer versions of the static code.

-Please note: if you change environment settings, **you need to recreate containers using `make recreate`** for changes to be applied.
-If `VITE_*` variables were changed, you will also need to run `make prod_compile` again.
+If you ever change the environment variables in your current `Env/.env.production` file, you should also restart the containers using `make prod_restart`.
+After that, if `VITE_*` variables have been changed, you should also run `make prod_compile` for changes to take effect.

 #### Email agent